JebaMercy14/MediaPipe-Learning-by-Project/README.md

 > Time series are series of data points listed in time order.
 > Time series forecasting is the use of a model to predict future values based on previously observed values.

-# Problem Formulation - What are we trying to solve?
-> We want to forecast the GDP per Capita per country for the next 7 to 10 years

 # ARIMA:

 Uses a number of lagged observations of time series to forecast observations